 These comfort booties are made of micro plush fabric and contain a soothing aromatherapy blend of flax and 12 herbs.
 The booties may be placed in the microwave or freezer for warm or cold relief.
 They're available in charcoal, dark chocolate, lavender, mauve, olive, or slate blue colors.
 Each set of booties costs about $35.

 A luxurious heated throw is a snuggly way for someone to curl up in front of the television or in bed.
-This throw is 50" x 62" and made of soft polyester microfiber.
-It features an auto shut-off for safety and a digital controller with three heat settings.
-The electric throw comes in blue, red, sage, or tan colors and costs around $70.
+This throw features an auto shut-off for safety and a digital controller with three heat settings.
+The electric throw comes in a variety of colors and costs around $60.

 When it's time for bed and a bathrobe is too heavy, yet pajamas aren't warm enough, this bed jacket can fit the bill.
-It's made of warm yet lightweight fleece in either burgundy, light blue, periwinkle, rose, or turquoise.
-The bed jacket is 22" long and has banded cuffs and two deep front pockets.
-It costs about $45.
+Made of velvety-soft velour, it costs about $85.

 Tickets to Performances